 But why stop there?
 This is the perfect time of year to give your finances a good shake out, too.
 So today, I want to show you a spring cleaning checklist that will clean out something else.

 There are a few areas of your budget that can really reap some serious savings.
-Of course, gaining big savings takes some big work.
+Of course, getting really big savings takes some big work.
 But trust me, it’s totally worth it.

-Since your mortgage is likely your biggest bill, this is the area you can stand to save the most money.
+Since your mortgage is likely your biggest bill, you’ll save the most money here.
 We refinanced a couple of years ago when rates dropped, and we managed to save over $200 on our bill every single month.